jschneier/django-storages/docs/backends/gcloud.rst

   It supports `timedelta`, `datetime`, or `integer` seconds since epoch time.

   Note: The maximum value for this option is 7 days (604800 seconds) in version `v4` (See this `Github issue  <https://github.com/googleapis/python-storage/issues/456#issuecomment-856884993>`_)

+``sa_email`` or ``GS_SA_EMAIL``

+  default: ``''``

+  This is the service account email to be used for signing the url.
+Signing urls either requires a service account key file to be present in the env or IAM API call.
+  Compute services (App Engine, Cloud Run, Cloud Functions, Compute Engine...) for example don't have access to the key file in the env.
+Providing, sa_email, will use the IAM API in order to sign the URL thus avoiding the need for a private service account json key file.

+  As above please note that, Default Google Compute Engine (GCE) Service accounts are `unable to sign urls <https://googlecloudplatform.github.io/google-cloud-python/latest/storage/blobs.html#google.cloud.storage.blob.Blob.generate_signed_url>`_.